BruNwa/AZ_Control/README.md

 ### Option 2: Run the executable version

 For quick and easy use, an executable version is available.
 Simply click on <a href="https://drive.google.com/drive/folders/1ztA_Wa3PFQ_II1XcXvuw4jvumBHwCRJL?usp=sharing" target="_blank"> <b>AZ Control-Executable</b></a> to download it.
-This option does not require Python or any additional libraries to be installed on your system.
+This option does not require Python or any additional libraries to be installed on your system. _PS: Only for Windows systems_

 Follow the on-screen prompts to choose your desired control mode and configure settings.